 Sudan braces for up to 200,000 fleeing Ethiopia fighting

-Up to 200,000 refugees could pour into Sudan while fleeing the deadly conflict in Ethiopia’s northern Tigray region, officials say, while the first details are emerging of largely cut-off civilians under growing strain.
-Already at least 6,000 people have crossed the border.
+Up to 200,000 refugees could pour into Sudan while fleeing the deadly conflict in Ethiopia’s northern Tigray region, officials said Wednesday, while the first details are emerging of largely cut-off civilians under growing strain.
+Nearly 10,000 people have crossed the border, including some wounded in the fighting, and the flow is growing quickly.

+“There are lots of children and women,” Al-Sir Khalid, the head of the refugee agency in Sudan's Kassala province, told The Associated Press.
+“They are arriving very tired and exhausted.
+They are hungry and thirsty since they have walked long distances on rugged terrain.”

-Long lines have appeared outside bread shops in the Tigray region, and supply-laden trucks are stranded at its borders, the United Nations humanitarian chief in the country told The Associated Press in an interview.
+Inside the Tigray region, long lines have appeared outside bread shops, and supply-laden trucks are stranded at its borders, the United Nations humanitarian chief in Ethiopia told the AP.

 “We want to have humanitarian access as soon as possible,” Sajjad Mohammad Sajid said.
 “Fuel and food are needed urgently.”
-Up to 2 million people in Tigray have a “very, very difficult time,” he said late Tuesday, including hundreds of thousands of displaced people.
+Up to 2 million people in Tigray have a “very, very difficult time."

+Fuel is already being rationed, and the U.N. refugee agency said it and partners “will struggle to continue running their operations in the next two weeks.”

 Communications remain almost completely severed with the Tigray region a week after Ethiopia’s Nobel Peace Prize-winning Prime Minister Abiy Ahmed announced a military offensive in response to an alleged attack by regional forces.
 He insists there will be no negotiations with a regional government he considers illegal until its ruling “clique” is arrested and its well-stocked arsenal is destroyed.

+Ethnic Tigrayans are reportedly being targeted across Ethiopia, the Tigray Communication Affairs Bureau said in a Facebook post.
+Abiy has warned against ethnic profiling, but observers are alarmed by the development in a country already plagued by deadly ethnic violence.

+Rallies in support of the federal government's measures are planned Thursday in the capital, Addis Ababa, and other cities in the Oromia and Amhara regions, along with a blood drive for the Ethiopian army.

-Britain and the African Union have urged Abiy for an immediate de-escalation as the conflict threatens to destabilize the strategic but vulnerable Horn of Africa region.
-The United States did not immediately give details on any outreach.
+The European Union, the African Union and others have urged Abiy for an immediate de-escalation as the conflict threatens to destabilize the strategic but vulnerable Horn of Africa region.
+The top U.S. diplomat for Africa, Tibor Nagy, spoke with Ethiopia's foreign minister and stressed that peace in Ethiopia is “indispensable” for the region, the state-affiliated Fana Broadcasting Corporate reported.

-The standoff leaves nearly 900 aid workers in the Tigray region from the U.N. and other groups struggling to contact the outside world with pleas for help.
-“Nine U.N. agencies, almost 20 NGOs, all depending on two offices” with the means to communicate, Sajid said.

-In addition, more than 1,000 people of different nationalities are stuck in the region, he said.
-That includes tourists.
-Countries urgently are seeking their evacuation.

 All-access digital subscription